The Armchair Traveler Ritual

 When I was uploading my 360° VR spheres for this post, Google Maps completely rebelled against me!
 It took me so much effort to get Google Earth to accept my footage because the algorithm insisted that "Peek-A-Boo" was in Escalante, not Bryce!
 I had to battle the robots just to prove where I was standing! 😂

-Once you get past the naming confusion, you realize you are in for a treat.
+Once you get past the naming confusion and the restroom panic, you realize you are in for a treat.
 In fact, while preparing for this hike, I spoke to a local Forest Ranger who told me flat out: This is the most beautiful hike of all the trails in the whole Bryce Canyon and surrounding areas.
 He wasn't wrong!

 The Frost Wedge Artist